chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow-nitsche/2d-taylor-couette-flow-nitsche.rst

 Running the simulation with finer meshes lead to this results.

-Adaptative Mesh Refinement
+adaptive Mesh Refinement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using Paraview, the steady-state velocity profile can be visualized for the adaptative mesh refinement case:
+Using Paraview, the steady-state velocity profile can be visualized for the adaptive mesh refinement case:

 .. image:: images/taylor-couette-with-nitsche-velocity-adapt.png
     :alt: velocity distribution